 What does this mean for the enterprise?

-But, it’s important to review the ways in which enterprise adoption of the Ethereum protocol may require resources that are beyond the scope of the solitary developer.
+But, it’s important to review the ways blockchain enterprise adoption of the Ethereum protocols may require resources that are beyond the scope of a solitary developer.

 Enterprise software requires standardization.